adamhurm/discord-super-pal-of-the-week/README.md

 ### Step 3: Configure Super Pal roles in your channel:

-Create a role named `super pal of the week` and add your desired elevated permissions (if any).
+Create a role named `Super Pal of the Week` (case sensitive) and add your desired elevated permissions (if any).

 Create a role that is one tier higher named `spotw-bot` and apply it to the Super Pal Bot.
-This is required in order for the Super Pal Bot to apply the `super pal of the week` role.
+This is required in order for the Super Pal Bot to apply the `Super Pal of the Week` role.

 <br/>